Notebook and postcards written by Florence Hobbes, c 1916-1917 - Part 2

 Poor Fred - those rotten strikers, of

-where is Keith Waugh - awful Cyclone -Clem
+where is Keith Waugh - awful Cyclone - Clem

-Baby, poor old Geo - re Woollies - re parcels -
+Bate, poor old Geo - re Woollies - re parcels -

 Flare July 10th